Statutes of the International Union against Sexually Transmitted Infections.

 - No amendment may be made to article 2, to the clauses detailing the Executive Committee members’ personal interests, their lack of remuneration, this article or the Committee’s power of investment (and no amendment may be made which would allow the Committee to spend the assets of the Union) without the prior written permission of the Charity Commissioners.

 - The Executive Committee must:

 - promptly send to the Commissioners a copy of any amendment made; and keep a copy of any such amendment with these Statutes.

-- If members resolve to dissolve the Union the Executive Committee will remain in office as charity trustees and be responsible for winding up the affairs of the Union in accordance with this article.
+- If members resolve to dissolve the Union, the trustees will remain in office and be responsible for winding up the affairs of the Union in accordance with this article.

-- The Executive Committee must collect in all the assets of the Union and must pay or make provision for all the liabilities of the Union.
+- The trustees, supported by the Executive Committee, must collect in all the assets of the Union and must pay or make provision for all the liabilities of the Union.

-- The Executive Committee must apply any remaining property or money:
+- The trustees, supported by the Executive Committee, must apply any remaining property or money:

 - directly for the Objects;